pudly/schmopera-hugo/content/articles/in-review-pellas-et-mlisande.md

 categories = "Review"
 date = "2014-06-21T09:28:00-04:00"
 lastmod = "2015-04-23T15:59:00-04:00"
-publishDate = "2014-06-21T09:28:00-04:00"
-slug = "in-review-pellas-et-mlisande"
-title = "In review: Pelléas et Mélisande"
+preamble = "This is a guest review by Canadian baritone and theatro-phile Gregory Finney.
+He had the chance to see AtG's _Pelléas et Mélisande_ before I will, and he has been kind enough to fill you in.
+Thanks, Greg!" publishDate = "2014-06-21T09:28:00-04:00" short_description = "Do you like Debussy?
+Go see this show.
+Do you like art?
+Go see this show.
+Do you like a coherent plotline that's easy to follow and sticks to a linear timeline?
+Maybe, prepare yourself before seeing this show." slug = "in-review-pellas-et-mlisande" title = "In review: Pelléas et Mélisande"
 +++